-During the summer, students should stay in regular contact with their thesis supervisor and should consult carefully regarding any major change of plans or any significant change in the subject or focus of the thesis.
-Students and their thesis supervisors should have a clear and shared understanding of how and how often students should contact supervisors during the long vacation, and when contact might involve meetings.
-Where checking in during fieldwork is required, students should consider being in contact with their supervisors every two weeks or so.
+During the summer, you should stay in regular contact with your thesis supervisor and should consult carefully regarding any major change of plans or any significant change in the subject or focus of the thesis.
+You and your thesis supervisors should have a clear and shared understanding of how and how often you should contact supervisors during the long vacation, and when contact might involve meetings.
+Where checking in during fieldwork is required, you should consider being in contact with your supervisors every two weeks or so.
 In other cases, the frequency of contact may vary.
 Meetings will typically be more widely spaced, depending on the arrangement with the supervisor, progress with the research, and whether particular issues arise that need addressing.

 Thesis supervisors will vary in terms of what they expect to see from students and when.
-Some supervisors prefer to give comments on each chapter as it is drafted while others prefer to review and comment on a completed first draft of the entire thesis.
 Supervisors will need time to read and comment on the drafts.
 Note that supervisors are not expected to be available during the breaks to read and comment on drafts.
 In addition, you will need time to revise the paper, sometimes substantially, in response to the comments.
 Please agree a schedule with your supervisor for providing drafts for review.